nullmonk/Shipyard/docs/shipfile.md

     @CodePatch(r".*main\.c")
     def test(file, version: Version):
-        """Add a hacker shell to sshd that can be accessed with netcat

-        The shipyard.Version object is a special object that can be compared against a float, int, string, or list.
+        """The shipyard.Version object is a special object that can be compared against a float, int, string, or list.
 Python uses lexicographical comparisons for lists of numbers, and the Version object handles these.